-The Company's business activities, together with the factors likely to affect its future development, performance and positions are set out in the Strategic Report on page 3.
+The Company's business activities, together with the factors likely to affect its future development, performance and positions are set out in the Strategic Report.

 The Company is an investment company, and currently has no income stream until a suitable acquisition is acquired, it is therefore dependent on its cash reserves to fund ongoing costs.